 3. Local Business Rates – Having conducted a survey of local businesses and the impact of the increase regulations and business rates I lobbied the Ministers on behalf of local businesses to demonstrate the huge impact the increases would have on Kensington, especially when combined with the National Insurance changes.
 Since campaigning on this issue the proposed changes to National Insurance contributions have been dropped and a £300m relief fund has been announced giving local councils discretion to assist small independent businesses.

-4. Disability/Supporting older residents – Supporting disabled and older residents in the constituency was a top priority for me.
+4. Disability/Supporting older residents – Supporting disabled and older residents in the constituency is a top priority for me.
 In response to the Government’s Disability Green Paper I organised a tri-borough event with local groups and the Department for Work and Pensions to ensure our local views and concerns were fed into the proposed legislation.
 The DWP agreed to consider the suggestions made at the meeting, and we are hopeful these will make it into the legislation.
 Locally I also sit on the panel for Disabled People Question Time (Action Disability for Kensington and Chelsea).

 8. Superfast Broadband – We formed a local lobbying group which met with BT and Council officials to overcome the obstacles for improving local broadband coverage.
-After several years of stalled progress, superfast coverage in the Borough has this year increased to 96.2%
+After several years of stalled progress, superfast coverage in the Borough has increased to 96.2%

 9. Holiday Rentals – I have helped to raise the profile of the problems of properties on Airbnb and their complaints procedure and sort assurances that properties can not be advertised on Airbnb without the landlord’s consent.